Common box turtle: Classification

-Parentheses around the name of an authority indicate that he originally described the subspecies in a genus other than Terrapene.
+Nota bene: Parentheses around the name of an authority indicate the subspecies was originally described in a genus other than Terrapene.

 Description

 The common box turtle (Terrapene carolina) gets its common name from the structure of its shell which consists of a high domed carapace (upper shell), and large, hinged plastron (lower shell) which allows the turtle to close the shell, sealing its vulnerable head and limbs safely within an impregnable box.
 The carapace is brown, often adorned with a variable pattern of orange or yellow lines, spots, bars or blotches.
 The plastron is dark brown and may be uniformly coloured, or show darker blotches or smudges.

 The common box turtle has a small to moderately sized head and a distinctive hooked upper jaw.
 The majority of adult male common box turtles have red irises, while those of the female are yellowish-brown.
 Males also differ from females by possessing shorter, stockier and more curved claws on their hind feet, and longer and thicker tails.

-There are six living subspecies of the common box turtle, each differing slightly in appearance, namely in the colour and patterning of the carapace, and the possession of either three or four toes on each hind foot.
-The subspecies Terrapene carolina triunguis is particularly distinctive as most males have a bright red head.
+There are five living subspecies of the common box turtle, each differing slightly in appearance, namely in the colour and patterning of the carapace, and the possession of either three or four toes on each hind foot.

 Distribution

-The common box turtle inhabits open woodlands, road sides, road middles, marshy meadows, floodplains, scrub forests and brushy grasslands in much of the eastern United States, from Maine and Michigan to eastern Texas and south Florida.
+The common box turtle inhabits open woodlands, marshy meadows, floodplains, scrub forests and brushy grasslands in much of the eastern United States, from Maine and Michigan to eastern Texas and south Florida.
 It was once found in Canada in southern Ontario and is still found in Mexico along the Gulf Coast and in the Yucatán Peninsula.
 The species range is not continuous as the two Mexican subspecies, T. c. mexicana (Mexican box turtle) and T. c. yucatana (Yucatán box turtle), are separated from the US subspecies by a gap in western Texas.
 Three of the US subspecies; T. c. carolina (eastern box turtle), T. c. major (Gulf Coast box turtle) and T. c. bauri (Florida box turtle); occur roughly in the areas indicated by their names.
-T. c. triunguis (three-toed box turtle) is found in the central United States.
 The species has become extirpated from Ontario and Canada as a whole.